 Summer Season: Locomotive Demonstrations

 Golden Spike National Historic Site is home to the steam locomotives Juptiter and No. 119.
 These are replicas of the originals that met at Promontory Summit on May 10th, 1869 for the wedding of the rails ceremony.
-They operate daily from May 1st through mid-October.
+They operate daily from May 1st through mid-October, except on boiler wash days.
 Demonstration runs start at 10:00am with the arrival of the Jupiter followed by the arrival of the No. 119 at 10:30am.
 Both locomotives do a demonstration run at 1:00pm and then depart for the Engine House at 4:00pm (No. 119) and 4:30pm (Jupiter).

 Summer Season: Reenactment of the Driving of the Last Spike Ceremony

 From mid-October to late April the locomotives of Golden Spike National Historic Site are in the Engine House undergoing maintenance.
-The Engine House is generally open to the public for self-guided tours during the weekdays and ranger led tours on weekends.
-Times for the tour vary depending on staffing and visitation.
+The Engine House is generally open to the public for self-guided tours during the week from 10:00am to 4:00pm.

 This is a mile and a half round-trip walking trail.
 You will be walking out on original Central Pacific grade and back on the Union Pacific grade.
 The trail allows you to see and even walk out on the Central Pacific's Big Fill.
 Walk through cuts, over fills, and see drill marks where workers blasted rock away.
 Keep in mind, all of this was accomplished by simple tools, sweat, and an amazing amount of endurance.